 - Type – Giant Motion Simulator

 - Duration – 4:45+ Mins

 - Height Restriction – 40 In

 - Average Queue time -30 mins – 70 Mins

 - Fastpass – Yes?

 - Single Rider – No

 What is Soarin’ Around the World?

 Soarin’ is a flight-based motion simulator. intended to simulate hang-gliding.
 However, this rather mundane explanation really doesn’t quite do the ride any justice.
 Soarin’s biggest problem is its packaging.
-However, you try and dress it up it comes across a bit dull.
-It’s all a bit sciency and nature documentary, which appeals to us, but not everyone and even so is still quite Educational.
+However you try and dress it up, it comes across as a bit dull.
+It’s all a bit sciency and nature documentary, which appeals to us, but not everyone, and even so is still quite Educational.
 No one comes to Disneyland for educational stuff!

 The ride is set in a fictional National Park, Grizzly Peak, and operates out of the Grizzly Peak Airport.
 The ride seats an impressive 87 people at one time loaded into 3 rows that are hoisted into the air and placed inside a Giant domed Video screen.
 It is all very impressive and completely belies the fairly modest marketing and branding of the ride.